allegro/bigcache/README.md

 it allocates additional memory for new entries instead of overwriting existing ones as freecache does currently.

+## More

+Bigcache genesis is described in allegro.tech blog post: [writing a very fast cache service in Go](http://allegro.tech/2016/03/writing-fast-cache-service-in-go.html)

 ## License

 BigCache is released under the Apache 2.0 license (see [LICENSE](LICENSE))